These days, homeowners are faced with a dizzying array of driveway surfacing options, from old-fashioned loose gravel to space-age resins.

 Potential Disadvantages of an Oil and Stone Driveway

 There are some things to look out for:

-That can leave the drive looking bare and patchy.
+That can leave the driver looking bare and patchy.

-Local Ordinances – In some areas, oil and stone is prohibited by local ordinance.
+- Local Ordinances – In some areas, oil and stone are prohibited by local ordinances.
 If you are contemplating using this style of driveway, be sure to check if they are allowed in your area.

 Look for an experienced contractor who can show you a substantial portfolio of past projects.
 Ideally, find someone who’s done projects you can visit and talk to the owners about their experience.